 - Whether their performance is now below the standard available from newer clubs?

-In other words are you losing out on a bunch improvements because you are faithfully sticking with your old clubs.
+In other words are you losing out on a bunch of improvements because you are faithfully sticking with your old clubs?

 Lots of people will automatically say the answer to checking whether your golf clubs are too old and are ready to be replaced is to go and get a professional fitting done.